vasarhelyi/drone-project-site/index.md

 * **What next?
 Finished?
 Continued?
 Diverted?**
   * Fundamental science:
-    We keep learning from natural systems (e.g. by creating hierarchical / heterogeneous flocks instead of egalitarian ones) We aim for real-time optimized / adaptive systems We do application specific research using the collective motion of drones
+    We keep learning from natural systems (e.g. by creating hierarchical / heterogeneous flocks instead of egalitarian ones).
+    We aim for real-time optimized / adaptive systems.
+    We do application specific research using the collective motion of drones.
   * Commercial applications:
-    We provide multi-drone services through CollMot Robotics (www.collmot.com)
+    We provide multi-drone services through [CollMot Robotics](https://www.collmot.com/).

 ## Abstract